MalingaJava/LimitOrderBook/README.md

 6. Use case 6: Given a side return all the orders from that side of the book, in level- and time-order.\
    Implemented in `public void printMap(final OrderSide side)` method.

-Note: Data structures justification and more technical details we will discuss later during the interview.
+**Note: Data structures justification (ConcurrentSkipListMap/ConcurrentNavigableMap vs SynchronizedSortedMap vs TreeMap) and more technical details we will discuss later during the interview.**

 ## How to run
 There is a simple main method to demonstrate the use cases.